+Inherited IRAs and taxation can be very confusing.
 The problem with taxes and inheritance is often misunderstood.
 After all, an inheritance is a gift, so why should anyone worry about having to pay taxes on a gift?
-The problem isn’t one of having to pay the taxes; it’s when they come due.
+The problem isn’t one of having to pay the taxes; it is when they come due.

 The money that you’re tucking away into your traditional IRA or other retirement-savings vehicle is enjoying tax-deferred growth.
-These accounts are built up using money that came out of your paycheck before the taxes were paid.
-Eventually, those taxes have to be paid, either by you or by someone else such as your spouse, your children, or your grandkids.
+These accounts are built up using money from your paycheck before the taxes are paid.
+Eventually, those taxes have to be paid, either by you or by someone else, such as your spouse, your children, or your grandkids.

-The question is, will your kids have to pay your tax bill all at once, or over a period of many years?
-This is the vital distinction to be made, and it is a problem that proper tax planning can solve with relative ease.
+The question is, will your kids have to pay your tax bill all at once or over a period of many years?
+This is a vital distinction to be made, and it is a problem that proper tax planning can solve with relative ease.
 The real gift to your loved ones isn’t just a reduced tax bill, however, but a larger overall inheritance.

 WHY IT HAPPENS